-There are no provisions to include dependants in the application for settlement under the Long Residence rule.
+There are no provisions to include dependents in the application for settlement under the Long Residence rule.
 If the application form includes a dependant by mistake, then the Home Office refuses the request.
-Applicants are thus advised to seek legal advice since the long residence rule does not include provisions that cover dependents, with each case requiring individual consideration.
+Applicants are thus advised to seek legal advice.
+They have to do that since the long residence rule does not include provisions that cover dependents, with each case requiring individual consideration.

 The immigration lawyers at Law Park are experts in dealing with the application for Indefinite Leave to Remain by ten years Long Residence.
-If you need legal help from immigration lawyers in London to prepare and submit your application for Indefinite Leave to Remain by ten years Long Residence, and we are here to provide you friendly, reliable, efficient and professional immigration service.
+You may need legal help from immigration lawyers in London to prepare and submit your request for Indefinite Leave to Remain by ten years Long Residence.
+So, we are here to provide you with friendly, reliable, efficient and professional immigration service.